April 20, 2022 by Michelle Randall

 2. Brandy Alexander

-An early 1900s favourite, the Brandy Alexander comes to the party with a delicious mix of cognac and cocoa liqueur.
-This unexpected flavour combination, along with its creamy base, makes it a delicious option for both curious foodies and discerning drinkers alike.
+An early 1900s favorite, the Brandy Alexander comes to the party with a delicious mix of cognac and cocoa liqueur.
+This unexpected flavor combination, along with its creamy base, makes it a delicious option for both curious foodies and discerning drinkers alike.
 Fun fact, it was John Lennon’s drink of choice.
 So, line up some Beatles tunes and get the recipe.

 3. Chocolate Martini